-Grandma's old fashioned Valentine dessert recipes are perfect for making homemade dessert cakes, cookies, candies, and hand-dipped chocolates for serving at your Valentine party or for gift giving.
-Your family and guests will love them!
+Grandma's old fashioned Valentine party recipes are perfect for making homemade desserts, cakes, cookies, and hand-dipped chocolates for serving at your party, or for giving edible Valentine gifts.
+Everybody will love them!

-You'll also find a collection of old fashioned Valentine party ideas, complete with party games you can download, and a homemade mailbox table decoration that's easy to make.
-Everything you'll need to experience an old fashioned Valentine party!
+You will also find a collection of vintage Valentine party ice breaker games you can download, and a DIY Valentine Mailbox table decoration that's easy to make.
+Everything you'll need to enjoy an old fashioned Valentine Day party!

 The history of St. Valentine's Day is uncertain.
 Some believe its origin lies with two martyrs of the early Christian church.
 Both saints were named Valentine, and both were recorded as being beheaded on February 14th, about A.D.
 269, during the persecution of the Roman Emperor Claudius II.

 It is said that one of these men, a parish priest, was executed for secretly marrying young couples in defiance of the emperor's edict that young, single men destined for the army not marry.
 Over two centuries later in A.D.
-496, Saint Pope Gelasius I named February 14th as St. Valentine's Day.
+496, Saint Pope Gelasius the First named February 14th as St. Valentine's Day.

 There is evidence that St. Valentine's Day was first celebrated in England in the 1400s.
 It's on record that the first Valentine card was sent by a Frenchman named Charles, the Duke of Orleans.
 He was imprisoned in the Tower of London after the Battle of Agincourt in 1415, and he sent his wife an affectionate letter in rhyming verse from his prison cell.